mrehkopf/vcs/README.md

 #### OpenCV

-VCS uses the [OpenCV](https://opencv.org/) 3.2.0 library for image filtering/scaling and video recording.
+VCS uses the [OpenCV](https://opencv.org/) 3.2.0 library for image processing.
 For Windows, the binary distribution of VCS includes a pre-compiled DLL compatible with MinGW 5.3.
 For Linux, you can get the OpenCV 3.2.0 source code [here](https://github.com/opencv/opencv/tree/3.2.0) and follow the build instructions [here](https://docs.opencv.org/3.2.0/d7/d9f/tutorial_linux_install.html) (maybe also see [this](https://stackoverflow.com/questions/46884682/error-in-building-opencv-with-ffmpeg) in case of build errors).

+Although not officially supported with VCS, versions of OpenCV newer than 3.2.0 may also work.
+See [this issue report](https://github.com/leikareipa/vcs/issues/30) for details.

 #### Datapath RGBEasy